aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

     ```bash
     cdk deploy --require-approval never
     ```

+## Deployment Validation

+To verify a successful deployment of this guidance, open [CloudFormation console](https://console.aws.amazon.com/cloudformation/home), and verify the status of the stack infrastructure stack is `CREATE_COMPLETE`.
+For example, if your `WORKLOAD_NAME` parameter is `Ada`, CloudFormation will reflect that the `Ada-Toolchain` stack has a `CREATE_COMPLETE` status.

+## Running the Guidance

+### Quality Assurance

+Once the deployment has been validated, you can deploy the infrastructure into the QA stage, as part of an LLMOps pipeline, using the following steps:

-10. Once the LLMOps pipeline has been deployed, use the Cloud9 IDE, to initialize the `main` branch:
+1. Once the toolchain stack has been deployed, use the Cloud9 IDE, to initialize the `main` branch:
     ```bash
     rm -rf .git && \
     git init --initial-branch=main
     ```
-6. Add the newly **AWS CodeCommit** repository as the upstream origin, substituting the appropriate `WORKLOAD_NAME`, and `REGION` parameters:
+2. Add the newly **AWS CodeCommit** repository as the upstream origin, substituting the appropriate `WORKLOAD_NAME`, and `REGION` parameters.
+For example if your `WORKLOAD_NAME` parameter is `Ada`, and the `REGION` is `us-east-1`, the the repository url is `https://git-codecommit.us-east-1.amazonaws.com/v1/repos/ada`,
     ```bash
     git remote add origin https://git-codecommit.<REGION>.amazonaws.com/v1/repos/<WORKLOAD_NAME>
     ```
+    >__NOTE:__ The `WORKLOAD_NAME` is lower case.
-7. Add the source code to to trigger a CI/CD/CT pipeline execution.
+3. Add the source code to to trigger a CI/CD/CT pipeline execution.
     ```bash
     git add -A